 Surprising Ways to Help Your Heart

 February is American Heart Month.
 Below are a few tips that can help your heart health and can easily be incorporated into your everyday routine.
-If you would like more information about Olathe Health System's advanced cardiac care, click here.
+If you would like more information about Olathe Health's advanced cardiac care, click here.

 It relaxes the lining of blood vessel walls and increases blood flow.
 Laughter can also lift your mood and relieve stress.

 Not getting enough quality sleep can increase your risk for high blood pressure and heart disease.
 It can also increase stress and depression, both of which can take a toll on your heart.
 How much sleep you need varies from person to person.
 While there is no magic number, seven to nine hours of sleep a night is a good target for most adults.

 (Dark chocolate, of course.)
 The flavonoids and antioxidants it contains help the body (and the heart) to fight damage from free radicals and toxins.
 Moderation is key, and if you are overweight or at risk for diabetes, you may want to avoid the extra sugar and calories.
 You can also increase your antioxidants in other ways.
 Try blueberries, cranberries, almonds, sweet potatoes, spinach, kale, citrus fruits or tea.